Monday, June 21, 2021

 In our Western context, several valuable methods of doing theology have developed such as Exegetical theology and Systematic theology.
 However too often I have seen a tendency to think that all theology that can be done has been done.
 This is a short step from relying on theology more than on the Word of God itself.
 The scope of the Bible covers all of reality while the scope of theology is limited.
 If the Bible can be compared to a movie, our theology would be one frame from it.

 Theology can be approached from at least two perspectives.
 In terms of epistemology — what we should know about God, and in terms of ethics — how we should obey God.
 Theology can also be done on both sides of human intelligence.
 The cognitive side — involving conceptual knowledge and the intuitive side — involving perceptual knowledge.
-If the epistemological approach is ‘Side A,’ then the ethical approach is ‘Side B.’ Similarly, the cognitive would be ‘Side A’ and the intuitive, ‘Side B.’
+If the epistemological approach is ‘Side Alpha,’ * then the ethical approach is ‘Side Beta.’ * Similarly, the cognitive would be ‘Side Alpha’ and the intuitive, ‘Side Beta.’

 Thursday, July 21, 2016